 Happiness is a factor that connects several links in life.
 Happy people are more likely to be successful than unhappy ones.
 Studies show that happy adolescents have reported a higher annual income (about 30% more) before they hit 30 years of age.
 There was also a considerable difference in levels of IQ and education when happy teenagers turned 30.
 A happy state of mind can amplify creativity as well.

 How can you use Family1st to keep your teen happy?

-Parents often face the fear of insecurities when their teen in out of sight.
-However, socializing is a virtue one cannot ignore or avoid in order to better mental health a up your happiness quotient.
+Parents often face the fear of insecurities when their teen is out of sight.
+However, socializing is a virtue one cannot ignore or avoid to better mental health and up your happiness quotient.
 Family1st understands the plight of a parent and has devised a solution.
 Every parent can now keep a tab on their teen’s whereabouts especially to ensure their safety with a family1st portable device.
 You could buy yourself some peace of mind while you encourage your teen to explore the outside world of happiness.